-Contracts under $5,000.
-Contracts under which the solicitation agent estimates that receipts by the city will not exceed $5,000 in any fiscal year and $50,000 in the aggregate.
+Contracts under $10,000.
+Contracts under which the solicitation agent estimates that receipts by the city will not exceed $10,000 in any fiscal year and $100,000 in the aggregate.

 Single Event Concessions.
-Concessions to sell or promote food, beverages, merchandise or services at a single public event shall be awarded based on any method determined by the purchasing manager to provide a fair opportunity to all persons desiring to operate a concession, but in which the promotion of the public interest and success of the event shall be of predominant importance.
+Concessions to sell or promote food, beverages, merchandise, or services at a single public event shall be awarded based on any method determined by the purchasing manager to provide a fair opportunity to all persons desiring to operate a concession, but in which the promotion of the public interest and success of the event shall be of predominant importance.

 Competitive Award.
 Concession agreements solicited by the city for the use of designated public premises for a term greater than a single event shall be awarded as follows: